Week 20 of Pregnancy

 • Can hear sounds from outside the womb, including your voice

-• Swallowing amniotic fluid and producing meconium (first poop)
+• Swallowing amniotic fluid and practicing digestive movements

 You this week

-• Braxton Hicks contractions may start (usually painless practice contractions)
+• Potential braxton hicks contractions (usually painless practice contractions)

 This week's tips